-3.5.4.2 Results for Worst Site 95th Percentile
+3.6.4.2 Results for Worst Site 95th Percentile

-The edited and non-edited 30 s position residuals were then processed (independently) to determine the worst site 95^{th} percentile values.
+The edited and non-edited 30 s position residuals were then independently processed to determine the worst site 95^{th} percentile values.
 In this case, the 95^{th} percentile was determined for each station in a given set, and the worst of these was used as the final 95^{th} percentile value for that day.
-Figures 3.15-3.18 show these values for the various processing options described in the previous section.
-The plots are followed by tables of the statistics for the mean, median, maximum, and standard deviation of the daily worst site 95^{th} percentile values.
+Figures 3.18-3.21 show these values for the various processing options described in the previous section.
+The plots are followed a table of the statistics for the mean, median, maximum, and standard deviation of the daily worst site 95^{th} percentile values.
 Some general observations on the results are included following the tables.

-The statistics associated with the worst site 95^{th} percentile values are provided in Table 3.15.
-The table contains the mean, median, maximum, and standard deviation of the daily values across 2017.
+The statistics associated with the worst site 95^{th} percentile values are provided in Table 3.17.
 As before, the results are organized in this fashion to facilitate comparison of the same quantity across the various processing options.
 Values are reported with a precision of one centimeter due to (a.) the magnitude of the standard deviation and (b.) the fact that the station positions are known only at the few-centimeter level.

 Most of the observations from the daily averaged position residuals hold true in the case of the results for the worst site 95^{th} percentile case.
-However, there are a few additional observations to be drawn from Figures 3.15-3.18 and Table 3.15:
+However, there are a few additional observations to be drawn from Figures 3.18-3.21 and Table 3.17:

-- Comparison to threshold The values for both mean and median of the worst 95^{th} percentile for both horizontal and vertical errors are well within the standard for both solutions.
-Compared to the thresholds of 17 m 95^{th} percentile horizontal and 37 m 95^{th} percentile vertical these results are outstanding. - Comparison between processing options The statistics for the RAIM solutions are slightly better than the statistics for the pseudorange solutions with respect to mean and median.
-However, the maximum values for the IGS data with no editing exceed the 95th percentile error worst site assertion.
+- Comparison to threshold The values for both mean and median of the worst 95th percentile for both horizontal and vertical errors are well within the standard for both solutions.
+Compared to the thresholds of 17 m 95th percentile horizontal and 37 m 95th percentile vertical these results are outstanding. - Comparison between processing options The statistics for the RAIM solutions are slightly better than the statistics for the pseudorange solutions with respect to mean and median.
+However, the maximum values for the IGS data with no editing are larger than the IGS RAIM maximum values by an order of magnitude.
 This illustrates the importance of some form of data editing.